p12h4/DF-Guide/Bedrock/Guide.md

 - Creaking Hearts can be placed into the furnace fuel slot

 - Golden Apples with Efficiency 1 can be found in the tree room within Woodland Mansions

+### 1.21.50:
+- Pillagers, Vindicators, and Evokers can pick up White Banners and will swap them with their weapon.
+They can hold up to 16 White Banners and can also pick up White Banners with Banner Patterns